greyltc/italian/README.md

 Father's naturalization date: probably never (listed as alien in 1920 US Federal Census)

 Name at birth: Lucia Meli
-Birth date: 8 December 1901
+Birth date: 8 December 1901 (This date is now under suspicion.
+I've seen evidence for 1905-1907.)
 Birth place (in Italian): Augusta, Siracusa, Sicilia, Italia Birth place (in English): Augusta, Syracuse, Sicily, Italy
 Sister: Carmela, born 31 December, 1893 in Italy
-Brother: George (Giovacchino), born 14 May, 1896 in Italy, died 12 July 1986 in Boston
+Brother: Giovacchino (George), born 14 May, 1896 in Italy, died 12 July 1986 in Boston
 Sister: Pasqualine (Pasquala), born 28 May, 1898 in Italy
 Brother: Francisco (Frank), born 3 February, 1900 in Italy, died 21 May 1998